sim246/React-Disaster-Website/Report.md

 Added caching for the map …
 Added set selected Year validation, stops unnecessary fetches that return 404 errors.
-Used memo to provide the cached result when it's the same input.
+Used memo to provide the cached result when it's the same input. remove grey colors from start of app, the clolors would render slowly at the begining and give no result since there was no year

 ### useEffect Cleanup
 Lead: Simona